Small Benefit Exemption – Tax-Free Gifts for Employees

 Tax free gifts for employees

 We often hear that vouchers and gift cards are popular ways to avail of the small benefit scheme.
 However, they are not your only option.
 Tangible gifts are also tax-efficient, not only with the Small Benefit Exemption scheme, but also with the Long Service Awards Allowance (LSA).
-The same rules apply to tangible gifts as to vouchers, under the small benefit exemption scheme.
-Additionally, companies can give employees a tax-free tangible gift to recognise long service, once qualifying conditions are met.
+The same rules apply to gifts as to vouchers, under the Small Benefit Exemption scheme.
+Companies are less familiar with the Long Service Awards Allowance, which offers tax relief on tangible gifts made to mark long service of not less than 20 years.

 Long Service Swards Allowance